rellimrebo/traffic-risk-estimator/README.md

 data_visualization.ipynb: Visualization of time and street information in collisions.

-data_statistical.py: Apply some Probability and Statistical Methods on the processed traffic and collisions data.

 Classification.py: A classification model using Logistic Regression to predict whether there will be a collision.

 Regression.py: A regression model using Linear Regression to predict the number of people who will be injured by the collision.